Efficient Adaptive Federated Optimization: Empirical Evaluation

-As discussed in Section~\ref{introduction}, while joint adaptivity has been shown to substantially improve performance, its scalability and practical deployment are significantly hindered by communication and memory complexity in real-world settings.
+\textbf{Reduced Communication and Memory.} As discussed in Section~\ref{introduction}, while joint adaptivity has been shown to substantially improve performance, its scalability and practical deployment are significantly hindered by communication and memory complexity in real-world settings.
 To mitigate this bottleneck, \name forcibly matches the communication efficiency of FedAvg while retaining the advantages of joint adaptivity, while \nameplus further compresses client memory with convergence guarantees (Theorem~\ref{AdaSquareSM3NonconvexConvergenceThm}).
+In Figure~\ref{AlgorithmPerformanceFigureCommunicationCost}, when evaluating convergence in terms of the actual communicated bits (communication rounds times number of bits per round), \name/\nameplus significantly outperforms costly joint adaptivity, saving significant communication bandwidth.
 For instance, in the case of ViT, when \nameplus is instantiated via SM3, storing second-moment estimates for preconditioning requires only 0.48\% additional memory, compared to an 1$\times$ increase otherwise.
-This corresponds to a 99\% reduction in the extra client memory required for deploying joint adaptivity, making it far more practical for large-scale applications (c.f., Table~\ref{tab:method_comparison_shortened} for summary).
+This corresponds to a 99\% reduction in the extra client memory required for deploying joint adaptivity, making it far more practical for large-scale applications.
+In Table~\ref{tab:method_comparison}, we summarize the communication complexity and memory efficiency of \name/\nameplus and baselines, compared to alternative adaptive frameworks such as MIME or MIMELite~\citep{MIMEpaper,MimeNotGood2}.
+Communication is the two-way (server-to-client and client-to-server) cost including both model parameters and preconditioners, and computation is the number of gradient calls per local iteration.
+Client-side memory cost includes the cost to maintain both gradients and potentially gradient statistics.